-- Discuss how salience influences the selection of perceptual information. - Explain the ways in which we organize perceptual information. - Discuss the role of schemata in the interpretation of perceptual information.
+- · Discuss how salience influences the selection of perceptual information. - · Explain the ways in which we organize perceptual information.

 Perception is the process of selecting, organizing, and interpreting sensory information.
 This cognitive and psychological process begins with receiving stimuli through our primary senses (vision, hearing, touch, taste, and smell).
 This information is then passed along to corresponding areas of the brain and organized into our existing structures and patterns, and then interpreted based on previous experiences (Figure 6.1).
 How we perceive the people and objects around us directly affects our communication.
 We respond differently to an object or person that we perceive favorably than we do to something or someone we find unfavorable.
 But how do we filter through the mass amounts of incoming information, organize it, and make meaning from what makes it through our perceptual filters and into our social realities?